Falcon Eye Drones Services, a middle eastern-based company, has predicted the UAE will emerge as the world leader in using drone capabilities.

 It explained how the speed of the initiative of government agencies in the UAE to use the capabilities of the drone to speed up the fight against the coronavirus has confirmed the region’s proactive approach.

-Rabih Bou Rashid, CEO of FEDS, said: “The rapid spread of the coronavirus COVID-19 has played a vital role in accelerating the adoption of the drone in a growing list of unconventional tasks, which is what we have witnessed in the UAE, which has become a global leader in utilising latest technologies to improve people’s quality of life and enhance the country’s competitiveness.”
+Rabih Bou Rached, CEO of FEDS, said: “The rapid spread of the coronavirus COVID-19 has played a vital role in accelerating the adoption of the drone in a growing list of unconventional tasks, which is what we have witnessed in the UAE, which has become a global leader in utilising latest technologies to improve people’s quality of life and enhance the country’s competitiveness.”

 In early 2020, FEDS—together with the UAE’s Ministry of Climate Change and Environment—has completed its drone seeding of 6.25 million Ghaf and Samar trees across 25 locations in the country over just a few days.

-Bou Rashid continued: “COVID-19 has prompted more usage of drones, with a lot of countries utilising them to conduct its services without the risk of infection.
+Bou Rached continued: “COVID-19 has prompted more usage of drones, with a lot of countries utilising them to conduct its services without the risk of infection.
 We must put drones to our advantage in this crisis, as this technology offers a unique yet safe way to conduct remotely what used to be only human-to-human interactions.

 “The ability of drones to deliver daily assistance at a distance makes it a favourable technology in the future.